 A flat roof usually has layers of asphalt and roofing felt or coal tar and roofing felt.
 Inspection for blisters, cracks, and other issues should be performed twice a year.
 Unless this a flat roof has a layer of gravel or some type of stone layer, it should have roof coating reapplied every 2 to 4 years.

 How long do roof coatings last?

 Roof coating is a fully adhered and seamless product making it an idyllic solution to upgrade an old flat roof.
-Roof coating will enable the roof to withstand ponding water, hailstorms, powerful winds, and other types of weather.
-Because roof coatings are made elastomeric properties, they contract and expand with weather, which in turn, allows the roof to go with the weather fluctuation as well.
+A roof coating will enable the roof to withstand ponding water, hailstorms, powerful winds, and other types of weather.
+Because roof coatings are made with elastomeric properties, they contract and expand with weather, which in turn, allows the roof to go with the weather fluctuation as well.

 The life expectancy of roof coating depends on the quality of the material used and how thick it is applied.
 Most roof coating products have a five to ten-year manufacturer warranty, with a full 10-year life expectancy common.
 There are features that roof coating offers that make it stand out from other types of roofing materials, such as:

 - Roof coating is fully adhered to a flat roof substrate as opposed to being fastened down

 - Roof coatings are monolithic, meaning there are no seams versus other roofing products like metal that is applied in sheets then fastened down

 - Roof coatings are environmentally friendly because they are not torn off and disposed

 Does a rubber roof need to be coated?